KrishnaDokania/banking-system/README.md

 5. **Check Balance**: Users can view the current balance of their accounts.
 6. **View Transaction History**: Users can see the history of all their transactions.

-# Contributing
-We welcome contributions!
-Please fork this repository, create a feature branch, and submit a pull request.

-# License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----

-If you need any more details or modifications, just let me know! 😊